Aql bi al-Fi'l

 Aql bi al-Fi'l (عقل بالفعل) is a kind of intellect in Islamic philosophy.
 This level deals with readiness of the soul for acquiring the forms without receiving them again.

 Historical background

 Al-Kindi pointed out to a kind of intellect which could reach from the state of potentiality, to the state of actuality.
 Farabi pointed out that the first level of actualization of intellect is the potential intellect.
 The second stage is Aql bi al-Fi'l or actual intellect.
 The actual intellect reflects upon itself.
-In other word when intellect acquired forms and categories, reflects upon itself, this action is called actual intellect.
+In other words, when intellect with acquired forms and categories reflects upon itself, this action is called actual intellect.
 Groff classify the actual intellect as third. meanwhile Farabi used the term Aql bi al-Fi'l for intellect in full exercise of its powers.
 Iji, known theologian, referred to the actual intellect versus potential intellect.
 It seems that the term Aql bi al-Fi'l in Avicenna is comparable with Al-Ruh Al-Aqli for Al-Ghazali.